Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN

 \subsection{Experimental Results and Comparison}

 In Table. \ref{table:perform}, we compare our method to several baselines, including CycleGAN~\cite{zhu2017unpaired}, Cycle-in-Cycle GAN (CinCGAN)~\cite{yuan2018unsupervised}, Pseudo-Supervision~\cite{maeda2020unpaired}, and Domain Adaptation Unsupervised Super-Resolution (DA-Unsupervised SR)~\cite{wang2021unsupervisedDA}.
 We also reimplement our previous work~\cite{zhang2022frequency}.
 Similar to our approach, these baseline methods are all in the unpaired setting.
-The quantitative results demonstrate that our method outperforms them in most of the metrics and also surpasses our previous work.
+The quantitative results demonstrate that our method outperforms them and also surpasses our previous work.
 Moreover, although $HR$ peripheries are unseen during training, our experiments on the whole area still show improved resolution.

 Fig. \ref{fig:results} presents the visual results of our method.
 It showcases how our approach improves the resolution of OCTA images while preserving fine capillary structures.
 In comparison, CinCGAN introduces noise and loses the original vessel features.
 Pseudo-Supervision and DA-Unsupervised SR exhibit lower contrast compared to our method.
 CycleGAN successfully recovers $hf$ vasculature but it disrupts the vessel coherence of the foveal avascular zone (FAZ).
 On the other hand, our method refines $hf$ information while introducing minimal unexpected noise and retaining most of the original information.
 Notably, CinCGAN visually resembles the $HR$ ground truth images (Fig. \ref{fig:results_whole}) with high SSIM and FSIM.
 However, the cost is the signal-to-noise ratio, as shown in Table. \ref{table:perform}.
 Therefore, our proposed approach achieves a better balance between structural information and the signal-to-noise ratio, resulting in overall higher fidelity.